 Normal to dry skin that is very sensitive - This line is designed to be gentle enough for sensitive skin.
 That said, the one product in this collection you will want to go slowly with is the serum.
 Spot test it before using it all over your face.
 You may want to start using it only at night and work up to using it twice a day.

 Normal skin with an oily T-zone - this collection will work for you, but if you feel you need a more clarifying cleanser choose one of the ones mentioned above.
 I’d suggest adding in the Balancing Charcoal Mask a few days per week as well, focusing on the T-zone.

 Dry skin with acne - this is a tricky skin type that needs lots of TLC and patience.
 I know that with acne there is a tendency to want to use very stripping, drying products which isn’t appropriate for dry skin (only oily skin with acne).
-I would use everything except the soft and supreme creams and use the No 3 Balancing Facial Oil as your moisturizer instead.
-Consider using the Overnight Resurfacing Peel a few nights a week as a treatment in place of the serum.
+The good news?
+I am seeing numerous reports from people who have been using this full line for a few weeks that Countertime is helping reduce their acne!
+Not surprising to me since it has been shown to be an effective acne treatment (Chaudhuri, R. K., & Marchio, F., 2011).
+I recommend using the Overnight Resurfacing Peel a few nights a week as a treatment in place of the serum (avoid getting it on open blemishes as it will sting, since it is a blend of 15 plant acids including both AHAs and BHAs).
 The SOS Acne Spot treatment is also amazing for preventing blemishes from becoming severe and helping them heal faster.

 These are general suggestions, but there is no such thing as one-size fits all for skincare.
 I’d love to give you a complimentary 1:1 consultation based on your unique skin history, current product usage, and top skin concerns.
 I’ll help you come up with a regimen that fits your budget.
 Just fill out my skincare consultation form and I’ll get back to you as soon as I can!